hearing loss protection and education

-THE DANGEROUS DECIBELS PROJECT
+DANGEROUS DECIBELS

 The Dangerous Decibels project is a public health campaign designed to reduce the incidence and prevalence of Noise Induced Hearing Loss (NIHL) and tinnitus (ringing in the ear) by changing knowledge, attitudes, and behaviors of school-aged children.
+The project is built upon an innovative collaboration between basic science researchers, clinicians, museum educators, health communication experts, civic leaders, teachers, public health professionals, and volunteers in a unique public/private partnership.

 DR. LISA FOX-THOMAS DISCUSSES HEARING LOSS ON WFMY